 How did I get to here?
 I often wonder!
 After taking a Sociology degree and CQSW at Bath University, I began my professional career in 1974 as a social worker with the now defunct Avon County Council.
-Following the sudden death of my father - who was a rather unconventional Baptist Minister - I decided to study theology at the radical Northern Baptist College and the University of Manchester.
+In those days social workers were generic, not knowing much about everything!
+Following the sudden death of my father - who was a rather unconventional Baptist Minister - I decided to take a break and to study theology at the radical Northern Baptist College and the University of Manchester.

-After almost 30 years' experience, I am now concentrating on supporting schools with managing attendance and absence.
+After almost 30 years' experience, I am now concentrating on supporting schools with managing attendance and absence until I retire after Easter 2019.
 I also facilitate occasional seminars and courses for FORUM Business Training, contribute to journals and speak at conferences on attendance issues, especially the legal framework, how it should be applied and whether it is still fit for purpose.
 I am a governor of a special school for children with Social, Emotional and Mental Health (SEMH) needs.

 I am now developing new interests as the balance shifts between work and life.
-See also HUMANIST SPIRITUALITY for what has happened to my religious beliefs and my thoughts on being human.
+See RADICAL CHRISTIANITY for what has happened to my religious beliefs and my thoughts on God, Jesus and being human.

-I am committed to a welfare-based strategic approach to managing attendance and absence.
-I may not always tell you exactly what you think you want to hear or repeat what you always thought was true.
-But I will offer you an informed and independent voice that gives you real practical help in carrying out your statutory duties and seeks to promote more effective solutions for those children and young people who most need them.
-I also 'whitter' about education welfare issues.
-Currently: If education is not compulsory, then it's not compulsory!
+Until then I am still committed to promoting a welfare-based and strategic approach to ATTENDANCE, not only a focus on improving the figures.
+I will offer you an informed and independent voice that gives you real practical help in carrying out your statutory duties and which seeks to promote more effective solutions for those children and young people who most need them.

 ALL INFORMATION AND ADVICE PROVIDED ON THIS WEBSITE, AND IN RELATED RESOURCES AND EVENTS, IS GIVEN IN GOOD FAITH AND IS TRUE AND ACCURATE TO THE BEST OF MY KNOWLEDGE AND BELIEF.
 HOWEVER NO LIABILTY IS ACCEPTED FOR ANY ADVERSE CONSEQUENCES ARISING THEREFROM OR FOR ANY IMPLICATIONS OF UNINTENDED ERRORS.
 I HAVE BOTH PUBLIC LIABILITY AND PROFESSIONAL INDEMNITY INSURANCE.